Should You Delete Old Blog Posts?

 I:

-• took those trips
+• completed those trips

 • published posts about those trips